jkguiang/rtt-lab/client/README.md

 optional arguments:
+  -f                       silence any overwrite warnings --unittest               run simple_test.py with any additional args once with a 0ms delay and
-  -f                       silence any overwrite warnings --min_delay MIN DELAY    minimum delay in milliseconds (default: 0) --max_delay MAX DELAY    maximum delay in milliseconds (default: 0) --step_size STEP SIZE    step size in going from min to max delay (default: 1)
+                           again with a 10ms delay --min_delay MIN DELAY    minimum delay in milliseconds (default: 0) --max_delay MAX DELAY    maximum delay in milliseconds (default: 0) --step_size STEP SIZE    step size in going from min to max delay (default: 1)